TotallyNotAHaxxer/Red-Rabbit/README.md

 ====================
 why rust IP sniffing?
 ====================
+RUSE IS NOT BEING USED BUT IS A FOLDER, RUST LANG IS NOT NEEDED EVEN THEN BY DEFUALT MOST LINUX SYSEMS USE RUST

 rust is really fast and a really good language compared to golang sure golang is built from assembly but rust over all is faster